Agent Skills: Start Issue

 After each delegation completes:

-developerordebuggerwith this framing: "The application was working before our changes.
+2. If validation fails: the subagent broke the working application.
+Delegate the fix back to developer or debugger with this framing: "The application was working before our changes.
 Your changes broke it.
 Fix it."
-Do not accept "pre-existing" as an explanation — the baseline passed. - Check off the corresponding checkbox(es) in the issue description:
+Do not accept "pre-existing" as an explanation — the baseline passed.

 # Get current description